davinwong/feature_flipper_demo_server/README.md

 caveats
 -------

-waffle requires flag name as identifier database - changes to model are one-way critical error: web sockets for server instantly tell client
+waffle requires flag name as identifier -> SOLVED use name as an identifier, use notes for text resource featuring -> SOLVED using authentication checking whether user should have feature. database - changes to model are one-way critical error: web sockets for server instantly tell client

+cookie - first load doesnt go so well

 switches -> fixed